Outpatient adolescent treatment is available for teens 13-18* years old. At least one parent or guardian must agree to participate.

 Initial evaluations are available by appointment only.

-We recognize that chemical abuse has a profound impact on the adolescents’ physical, family, school/vocational, interpersonal, legal and social life.
-We believe that the disease progression, intervention and treatment for adolescents differ from that of adults.
+We recognize that substance abuse has a profound impact on the adolescents’ physical, family, school/vocational, interpersonal, legal and social life.
+We believe that the disease progression, intervention, and treatment for adolescents differ from that of adults.
 The progression from experimentation to dependency is more rapid; highlighting the need for early intervention.
 We view intervention as a process rather than a one-time event.
-Adolescent treatment must address multiple factors while acknowledging chemical dependency as a primary problem.
+Adolescent treatment must address multiple factors while acknowledging substance abuse as a primary problem.

-We believe it is important for the adolescent to understand how chemical abuse relates to his or her “whole person” and relationships with family and friends.
-Our goal is to assist the adolescent in the development of life skills, while maintaining a chemical-free life style.
+We believe it is important for the adolescent to understand how substance use relates to his or her “whole person” and relationships with family and friends.
+Our goal is to assist the adolescent in the development of life skills while maintaining a substance-free lifestyle.

 We value prevention as much as treatment.
-Our work includes the development and implementation of a pre-treatment program, outreach in the community, schools, parents groups and youth service organizations.
-We are committed to ongoing evaluations so that the work we do will improve the standard of quality for all or our adolescent treatment programs.
+Our work includes the development and implementation of a pre-treatment program, outreach in the community, schools, parents groups, and youth service organizations.
+We are committed to ongoing evaluations so that the work we do will improve the standard of quality for all of our adolescent treatment programs.